Flexible Circuit PCB Stiffener Options

 Flex PCB stiffener

-Polyimide stiffeners can also be used to adjust the natural bend area in a flex as it is installed or to create a bend in a specific location.
+Polyimide stiffeners in PCB designs can also be used to adjust the natural bend area in a flex as it is installed or to create a bend in a specific location.
 For example, as the flex is installed, if there is a natural bend area that is interfering with another piece of the unit, adding a layer of polyimide will adjust that natural bend area to a more desirable location.
 As another example, certain applications benefit by adding polyimide pieces on either end of a bend area to both ensure the bend is being done in the proper location and to help operators clearly understand where the flexing and bending need to happen.
-The locations of polyimide stiffener placement can be easily customized.
+The locations of polyimide stiffener placement in PCBs can be easily customized.

 Polyimide stiffeners can also be applied with both pressure sensitive adhesive or with thermal set adhesive.
 Unlike FR4 stiffeners, polyimide stiffeners are often applied in the same lamination process step as the polyimide coverlay.
-This eliminates an extra process step for the stiffeners themselves.
+This eliminates an extra process step for the PCB stiffeners themselves.
 In fact, if pressure sensitive adhesive is called out, it can often add cost due to additional processing being required.
 Later in the process, the areas with polyimide stiffener are punched or routed along with the circuit outline eliminating any registration concerns.

 To Answer the Original Question...

-In a flex circuit design, stiffeners have many functions.
+In a flex circuit PCB design, stiffeners have many functions.
 The most common is to provide support to a connector area, either for concerns with the weight of a component or to support a component area and eliminate stress on solder joints.
 Insertion connector areas typically require an added layer of polyimide to build that area to the specified mating thickness.
-Beyond those common uses, stiffeners can be used to build up a wear area in the end use and adjust the bend locations in the final installation.
+Beyond those common uses, PCB stiffeners can be used to build up a wear area in the end use and adjust the bend locations in the final installation.

 Have more questions?
 Learn everything you need to know about flex and rigid-flex design in our free ebook.
 The next time you're searching for ECAD software for your flex PCB designs, look no further than Altium Designer®.
 When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365 platform makes it easy to collaborate and share your projects.